TrueFiEng/Waffle/docs/source/basic-testing.rst

   import { MockProvider } from 'ethereum-waffle';
   const provider = new MockProvider();

-This class takes an optional options parameter in the constructor.
-The options are then passed to the underlying ganache-core implementation.
+This class takes an optional :code:`MockProviderOptions` parameter in the constructor.
+Then the :code:`ganacheOptions` from :code:`MockProviderOptions` are passed to the underlying ganache-core implementation.
 You can read more `about the options here <https://github.com/trufflesuite/ganache-core#options>`__.

 .. note::
   Prior to Waffle :code:`2.3.0` provider was created using :code:`createMockProvider(options?)`.
 It behaved exactly like :code:`new MockProvider` but it returned :code:`providers.Web3Provider`, which is the parent class of :code:`MockProvider`.